quii/learn-go-with-tests/why.md

 (emphasis mine)

-What he's saying here is we cant have software teams as blind feature factories, piling more and more features on to software in the hope it will survive in the long run.
+What he's saying here is we can't have software teams as blind feature factories, piling more and more features on to software in the hope it will survive in the long run.

 We **have** to keep managing the complexity of the system as the knowledge of our domain changes.